taynaalma/taynaalma/README.md

-Oi me chamo Tayna Alma.
+Olá, me chamo Tayna Alma.
-Você pode me contadar pelo e-mail, taynaalma15@gmail.com

 <!---
 taynaalma/taynaalma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.